Typhoon Chanchu: The Philippines and Malaysia

 While moving through the Philippines, Chanchu affected several islands with strong winds and heavy rainfall.
 In Legazpi, Albay, strong waves wrecked 100 homes and left 1,500 people homeless.
 High winds left widespread power outages, particularly in Mindoro, Batangas, and across the Bicol Region.
 The storm severely damaged the banana industry and affected various other fruit crops.
 Near Metro Manila, the winds damaged billboards, knocked over trees, and caused isolated power outages.
 Rough seas sank a ferry off Masbate, despite a warning against the operation of small craft, having left at sunrise to avoid the police.
 The Coast Guard rescued 18 passengers, but 28 people died in the wreck.
 An empty ferry sank at port in Tabaco.
 A ferry with 700 people aboard went missing, but the Coast Guard found it washed ashore with everyone safe on board.
 Similarly, an oil tanker washed ashore at Pinamalayan, Oriental Mindoro, and its crew of 13 was rescued.
-Throughout the country, Chanchu killed 41 people, mostly from the Masabate ferry wreck.
+Throughout the country, Chanchu killed 41 people, mostly from the Masbate ferry wreck.
 The storm damaged 5,630 homes, and destroyed 1,013 others, forcing 53,307 people to leave their homes.
 Agricultural losses totaled ₱71.57 million (PHP, US$1.3 million), chiefly to the corn harvest, with an additional ₱46 million (PHP, US$850,000) in infrastructure damage.

 While stalled over the South China Sea, Chanchu's large circulation caused an increase in rainfall over Malaysia.
 The typhoon brought the onset of the summer monsoon in the South China Sea after shifting the prevailing winds over the region.